Show HN: Multi-agent orchestration layer for experimentation

 5. Deep Dive: The Agent Lifecycle

-When you run chassis deploy, Docker pulls the agent image.
-Because chassis uses a base image (chassis/base) that only contains busybox, the actual agent image can be lightweight.
+When you runchassis deploy, Docker pulls the agent image.
+Because chassis uses a base image (chassis/base) that only containsbusybox, the actual agent image can be lightweight. - Container Creation

 The agent sees a single, unified filesystem.
 It can read/write as normal.
-The agent has no idea that /tmpfs is actually RAM.
+The agent has no idea that/tmpfsis actually RAM. - Startup Script

 The container entrypoint is a tiny script that: